mike-li8/Power-BI-Business-Insights-360-II/README.md

 **Create new query: `Combine Sales and Forecast`**

-`Combine Sales and Forecast` contains:
+`Combine Sales and Forecast` needs to have:
 1. Actual sales data from `fact_sales_monthly` up to and including the most recent month with sales data (December 2021).
 2. Forecasted sales data from `fact_forecast_monthly` starting from January 2022 onwards